jerng/studies/_lang/README.md

 0ra     ? roman numerals

-|N0     ? set of natural numbers, beginning with 0
+|N~0    ? set of natural numbers, beginning with 0
-|N1     ? set of natural numbers, beginning with 1
+|N      ? set of natural numbers, beginning with 1
 |Z      ? set of integers ( from Zahlen )
 |Q      ? set of rational numbers ( from Quotient )
 |P      ? set of irrational numbers